 5. All the treats

 For artisan chocolates, head to Painted Turtle Chocolatier.
-The shop is a mini Willy Wonka factory producing chocolate snowmen, Santas, and reindeer; chocolate-covered potato chips, marshmallows and graham crackers; a case full of truffles, and a large selection of gummies and candies.
+The shop is a mini Willy Wonka factory producing chocolate snowmen, Santa and reindeer; chocolate-covered potato chips, marshmallows and graham crackers; a case full of truffles, and a large selection of gummies and candies.
 A real hit is the hostess tray of cookies – an extra convenient way to serve homemade holiday cookies without all the work.
 And the chocolate suckers make great stocking stuffers!